The National Coaching Certification Program – it begins here!

 Coaches are mentors, motivators and leaders.
 Along with parents and teachers, coaches have a profound impact on the future of our children.
 It’s a great responsibility, and Canada’s two million coaches embrace it with passion and dedication.

-The Coach Initiation in Baseball online module is a first step on your coaching pathway in the NCCP.
-If you are a new coach or a parent interested in getting involved in coaching, this online module is the perfect way to set yourself up for success.
+The Coach Initiation in Sport & Initiation in Baseball (Fundamentals) online modules are a first step on your coaching pathway in the NCCP.
+These online modules are the perfect way to set an association up for success, especially for a new coach or a parent interested in getting involved in coaching

 “We are pleased to launch an enhanced version of the online initiation module for baseball coaches, in collaboration with the Coaching Association of Canada,” said André Lachance, Business and Sport Development Director with Baseball Canada.
 “This new version will promote learning through greater interaction, making the experience even more positive.
 This module will prepare coaches for the various clinics offered by Baseball Canada within the NCCP and will offer them a multitude of resources to make their coaching experience even more positive.”